Dark-Gran/SMC/README.md

 After some testing, the game was upgraded to the **current version (0.2)** (week#2):
 - Speeds and sizes were changed drastically, as it became very clear that the game easily becomes a "billiard" instead of a puzzle.
 - To raise interactivity, the player is allowed to place his own "player-circle" to affect the environment directly.
 However this ability is (and must remain) limited (not to become an "avatar").
-- Trajectory-projection was added because no matter the speeds and sizes (= difficulty), the game will always be about _if_, _where_, and _when_ will two specific circles meet.
+- Trajectory-projection was added because no matter the speeds and sizes (= difficulty), the game will always be about _if_, _where_, and _when_ will two specific circles meet (and what will be the result).
 - Basic obstacles were added to illustrate the main gameplay-concept in a combination with classic puzzle-game features (walls, doors and movable walls).
 The combination ensures that there will always be "new possible original levels" to create (= allows a business model based on adding levels).